douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * preterpasi - to pass by; to bypass
 * pretervidi - to overlook
 * pretigi - to prepare; to make ready
+* preventado - prevention
+* preventi - to prevent
 * preventiva - preventive
 * prezeca - precious
 * prezenceco - presence